mbegan/Okta-PSModule/README.md

     ```powershell
     Write-Host $env:PSModulePath
     ```
-3. [Getting an API Token](http://developer.okta.com/docs/getting_started/getting_a_token.html) "You'll need an API token before you can do anything"
+3. Get an API Token for your Okta Org [Getting an API Token](http://developer.okta.com/docs/getting_started/getting_a_token.html)
-4. Create a file called Okta_org.ps1 and save it in the directory with the Okta.psd1 and Okta.psm1 files.
+4. Create a file called Okta_org.ps1 (example content below) and save it in the directory with the Okta.psd1 and Okta.psm1 files.
     ```powershell
 <# Okta_org.ps1 #>
 # Verbose will print various informative messages